We are proud to offer DWI assessments both online and in-person for those who live in NC and who also received a DWI in NC.

 Level V-Inpatient/Residential Treatment

-Paid your fees and can’t get your drivers license restored?
+I paid my fees and can’t get my driver’s license restored?